 Yes.
 Furloughed workers — those put on mandatory unpaid leave — are encouraged to apply for Florida unemployment benefits.
 If your hours were reduced or you were put on a zero-hour schedule, you may be eligible for unemployment benefits.

 Even if your employer says you won’t qualify, you should apply anyways.
 Eligibility is based on your earnings in a prior week, not the number of hours you worked.
 Once you apply for benefits, the Reemployment Assistance team will review your information and determine your eligibility.

 Find out how to file a Florida unemployment claim online.

 Prepare for Your Claim

-- Social Security number
+- Your Social Security number

 File Your Florida Unemployment Claim

-Within one week of becoming unemployed, you should begin the claims process to receive your reemployment assistance benefits.
+Within one week of becoming unemployed, you should begin the claims process to receive your Reemployment Assistance benefits.
 The date your application is finished determines when you will begin receiving benefits.
 Claims always begin with the Sunday prior to the completion of the application.
 For example, an application completed on Wednesday will take effect on the Sunday before that Wednesday.